EconForge/jupyterlab-dyno/README.md

 - With [micromamba](https://github.com/mamba-org/micromamba-releases):

 ```
-micromamba install -c https://repo.prefix.dev/econforge jupyter_dsge
+micromamba install -c https://repo.prefix.dev/econforge jupyterlab_dsge
 ```

 - With [pixi](https://pixi.sh):

 ```
-pixi add jupyter_dsge
+pixi add jupyterlab_dsge
 ```

-A conda-forge release of `jupyter_dsge` is in the works so the above command should work for you.
+A conda-forge release of `jupyterlab_dsge` is in the works so the above command should work for you.
 If it doesn't then add the `"https://repo.prefix.dev/econforge"` to the list of channels in your pixi project and try to run it again.

 ## Development